Super-bak/final-web-dev2-server/README.md

 # E-commerce Platform Backend

-This is the backend server for the e-commerce platform, built with Node.js, Express, and PostgreSQL.
+This is the backend server for the e-commerce platform, built with Node.js, Express, and prisma.

 ## Features